yiisoft/yii2/docs/guide/helper-array.md

 ```

-## Get the value and then remove it from the array <span id="remove"></span>
+## Take a value from an array <span id="removing-values"></span>

-In case you want to get the value and then immediately remove it from array you can use `remove` method:
+In case you want to get a value and then immediately remove it from an array you can use `remove` method:

 ```php
 $array = ['type' => 'A', 'options' => [1, 2]];